Who we are

 Co-Founder & Director

-Phil is an accredited commercial and community mediator with over four years of experience in resolving conflicts in a wide variety of situations.
+Phil is an accredited civil, commercial, community and intergenerational mediator with over seven years of experience in resolving conflicts in a wide variety of situations.
 He is a Trustee of one of our Founding Partners, Wandsworth Mediation Service, was selected for the pioneer year of Journey of Hope, a reconciliation practitioner’s development programme, and has helped to develop “Transforming Difficult Conversations”, a five week course covering non violent communication.
-In his spare time, he is an engineer with over 10 years of experience in sustainability, the circular economy and the conflicts specific to construction.
+In his spare time, he is an engineer with over 15 years of experience facilitating workshops in sustainability, the circular economy and the conflicts specific to construction.

 Co-Founder & Director

-Sarah is a coach helping clients to resolve conflicts within themselves and make changes to their lives through conversation and goal setting.
+Sarah is a mediator and coach helping clients to resolve conflicts within themselves and make changes to their lives through conversation and goal setting.
 She also works for Acas, the UK Government’s workplace and conflict experts, delivering campaigns and communications which help UK employers and employees improve workplace relationships.
 Previously, she has worked on social change in politics, for startups and in community organising.
 She also helped develop “Transforming Difficult Conversations,” a course on non violent communication.
 You can find her coaching website here.

 Connie St. Louis